How Are you Going to Keep Your Congregation Engaged and Relevant?

 In my thirty years as a pastor, I focused on preaching inspiring sermons, empowering my church members, shepherding with compassion at important moments of people’s lives, and casting a vision for how my congregations could help transform the world.

 As happens to every leader in this kind of role, I was confronted by some intense challenges.
 Not everyone liked me (difficult for us people-pleasers), and some congregations didn’t want to change (even more difficult for us Maximizers).
-Every church has sacred traditions they don’t want messed with, or a desire to keep the status quo instead of innovating.
+Every church has "sacred" traditions they don’t want messed with, or a desire to keep the status quo instead of innovating.

-So after thirty years of experience in the trenches of the local church, as well as now fifteen years working as a full-time consultant, coach, and keynote speaker, I’ve honed my strategy and ideas about what can be changed, what can’t, and what to do about it.
+So after thirty years of experience in the trenches of the local church, as well as now fifteen years working as a full-time consultant, coach, and professional speaker, I’ve honed my strategy and ideas about what can be changed, what can’t, and what to do about it.
 My idealism still drives me toward the most effective preferred future that can change my corner of the world.
 But it’s combined with a grounded, thoughtful, creative, evidence-based perspective that allows churches to excel in what they do in ways unique to their authentic design.